ibm-cloud-docs/blockchain-sw-251/howto/ibp-console-build-network.md

 To initiate a channel update, click the update button.
 This will allow you to edit many of the fields you specified when creating the channel, and to perform important tasks like adding channel members.
 The advanced configuration tab allows you to edit features like capability levels and ordering service consenters that were not edited during channel create.
 Note that some of these options will require the approval of an ordering service organization.

-So now that we have created a channel and joined a peer to it, we can install and instantiate a smart contract.
+So now that we have created a channel and joined a peer to it, we can deploy a smart contract.
 We can add other members to our channel.
 We have everything we need to start transacting using the IBM Blockchain platform console.
 Thank you for watching, and happy block chaining.

 ### Add the organization to the consortium